u16052642/thrive_erp_documentation/documentation-16.0/content/applications/marketing/email_marketing.rst

 .. image:: email_marketing/settings-without-features.png
    :align: center
-   :alt: View of settings tab in Odoo Email Marketing app, without settings activated.
+   :alt: View of settings tab in Thrive Bureau ERP Email Marketing app, without settings activated.

 - :guilabel:`Responsible`: choose an employee (in the database) to be responsible for this particular email.